Best Rooftop Cargo Box for Family Road Trips

 For most families the Yakima SkyBox NX 18 is the right buy: enough room for a week for four, dual-side loading, and clamps one parent can mount alone.
 Step up to the Thule Motion 3 XXL only if you road-trip constantly and want it quiet; step down to the SportRack Vista XL if you go once a summer.

-We rate these from published specs and named reviews rather than a first-hand test, so treat the dimensions as the hard constraint and the comfort claims as directional — and always confirm the box fits your specific vehicle's bars and hatch clearance before you order.
+Prices here were checked live on 31 July 2026 and move constantly — always confirm the current price, and that the box fits your specific vehicle's bars and hatch clearance, before you order.
 Do that, get the gear off the kids' laps, and the next 400-mile leg gets a lot more peaceful for everyone in the car.
+See the best Lexus models for car camping.

 All Our Picks